 Security of payments

 Each State and Territory has its own Security of Payments legislation which provides legislative protections for contractors to receive payment for building work performed under a contract.
-While they have similar frameworks, most of the State and Territory schemes operate in slightly different ways.
+While similar, the State and Territory schemes are different and may operate in slightly different ways.

 The ABCC has involvement in security of payments in two important respects: through the national Security of Payments Working Group established by the Commonwealth Building and Construction Industry (Improving Productivity) Act 2016 and through the Code for the Tendering and Performance of Building Work 2016 (Building Code).

 The agencies that can provide assistance in relation to security of payment issues are outlined in our Industry Issues – Security of payments section.

 The Building Code requires contractors (code covered entities) to:

 - comply with all applicable laws and other requirements relating to security of payment that are due to persons;

 - ensure that payments due are made in a timely manner and not unreasonably withheld; and